This post may contain affiliate links. Read my disclosure policy.

 - Allow the pastries to cool completely with the hole side up before filling.

-- Prepare the pastry cream as indicated.
+- After refrigeration, remove the plastic wrap from the pastry cream and whisk until the consistency is smooth again.
 Transfer to a piping bag with a small tip.

 - Insert the tip of the piping bag into each hole you created for venting steam.
 Squeeze the filling in until the pastry feels heavy and full.